 Take along a basic mechanic kit so you can handle some of the most common car issues.
 Some things to consider packing in the boot include: jumper cables; screwdrivers; crescent wrench; socket set; adjustable pliers; wire dykes; a sharpened pocket knife; hammer; baling wire and zip ties; J.B.
-Weld; silicone sealant; duct tape; coat hanger (for picking locks!); and tire plugs, a tire plug tool and tire plug cement.
+Weld; silicone sealant; duct tape; coat hanger (for picking locks!); and tire plugs, a tire plug tool, tire deflator, and tire plug cement.
 Also, make sure you have a good spare tire and the jack and tools to be able to put it on if you get a flat.

 Take along some sort of GPS system, preferably two (on two devices) so you can re-navigate if you get lost.
 Download the Roadtripper app on your phone, as well as Waze or Ontheway.
 The Weather Channel’s trip planner is also a great option for staying on top of weather conditions that may impact your route.
 Check out our navigation article for more suggested apps to keep you on the right track!

 Keep at least one warm blanket or a sleeping bag in the car so you have something to bundle up in if you get stuck somewhere in the cold.

 Have some cash in the car, in case you come across somewhere that will not take card.
 This is particularly true when traveling in more remote locations.